MAS364/ruptok-assignment/README.md

 - Visual Studio Code (VS Code) for development.

 ## Features:

-- Fetches user data from the DummyJSON Users API.
+- Fetches and displays user data using ReactJS.
+- Develops a user-friendly page with a table showcasing User ID, Name, Email, and Phone.
+- Implements an "Add Customer" button to open a modal.
-- Displays user information such as Name, Email, Phone, and Address.
+- Modals have fields for Name, Email, and Phone.
-- Provides a user-friendly interface for managing customers.
-- Responsive design for seamless usage on various devices.
+- Adds submitted data seamlessly to the table.
+- Ensures smooth interactions, responsive design, and clear user feedback.